johnshearing/beemocracy/Beemocracy2.0.md

           * The hash of the solicitation text is also the URL of the document when posted using the IPFS protocol.
           * So the proposal/solicitation transaction on the Cardano blockchain is linked to the text of the proposal (1st solicitation) on the IPFS webpage via the hash of the solicitation text.
         * Other scouts will wish to comment on the proposal and make a voting recommendation.
-          * Scouts will write solicitations of their own with respect to the original proposal that gives a voting recommendation and explains their position.
+          * Scouts will write solicitations of their own which get linked to the original proposal.
-          * The voting transaction is assembled as follows:
+          * The solicitation transaction is assembled as follows:
             * The vote (For | Against) is included in the transaction.
             * The text of these solicitations are hashed and included in the voting transaction.
               * Again, this hash is also the URL of the webpage that holds the solicitation text.